civo/docs/docs/kubernetes/scaling-nodes.md

 ---
-description: Scaling Civo Kubernetes cluster node pools
+description: Learn how to scale your Civo Kubernetes nodes to improve the performance and capacity of your applications.
+Click for more information.
 ---

 import Tabs from '@theme/Tabs';